How Do Children Feel About Being Adopted?

 Studies show that adopted children grow up to be as happy and healthy as their peers.
 In some instances, they even seem to have more advantages and opportunities than children in the general population.
 Adopted children can especially benefit from healthy relationships and continued communication with their birth parents throughout their lives.

 A 2007 report by the U. S. Department of Health and Human Services may put to rest many of the arguments or concerns about adoption’s impact on children being adopted.

 The report, titled "Adoption USA," was compiled from data from the 2007 National Survey of Adoptive Parents — a federal survey of 2,000 families that adopted children from foster care, internationally or through private domestic adoption.

-The report found that 85 percent of adopted children are in excellent or very good health, and that adopted children are more likely to have health insurance than children in the general population.
+The report found that 85 percent of children who are adopted are in excellent or very good health, and that adopted children are more likely to have health insurance than children in the general population.
 Also, children being adopted were less likely to live in households below the poverty threshold.

-The report also found a few other benefits of adopted children:
+The report also found a few other benefits for adopted children:

 Adopted children were more likely to be read to every day as a young child (68 percent of adopted children vs. 48 percent of children in the general population).

 Adopted children were more likely to be sung or told stories to every day as a young child (73 percent of adopted children vs. 59 percent of children in the general population).

 Adopted children were more likely to participate in extracurricular activities as school-age children (85 percent of adopted children vs. 81 percent of children in the general population).